You’re planning a monumental road trip, and you’d love nothing more than to bring along your favorite canine companion to share in your adventures.

 Whether you’re heading to Disneyland for a weekend or just a day in the big city, Rover will match you with the perfect dog sitter at prices that are often cheaper than traditional kennels.

-Final Thoughts on Taking Road Trips with Dogs
+Final Thoughts on Car Travel with Dogs

 Embarking on a road trip with your dog is a truly rewarding experience, provided you’ve planned ahead.
 The important thing is to make accommodations that reflect your pup’s needs.